PSY 355-01 Psychology and Media in the Digital Age

 Note that you are expected to behave politely and in a manner which fosters the overall academic atmosphere and quality of the class.
 Some students don't seem to have a good sense of what kinds of behaviors are inappropriate in a college classroom.
 So, let me list the sorts of behaviors you should avoid:

-- Leaving the class before the end of the class period without mentioning the reason for leaving to me before the start of the class.
+- Leaving the class before the end of the class period without mentioning the reason for leaving to me before the start of the class by sending me a CHAT note.
 Note, however, that if a student feels sick or needs to excuse herself or himself for a medical reason, the student should do so without waiting to get my permission.
 The student should leave quietly.

 - Using any cordless or cellular telephone during a class except for students who are emergency service workers on call, parents of sick children, or caretakers of sick adults on call.
 These individuals should mention their need to monitor a call during the class to me before the start of that class.
 Turn off your cell phone before coming to class.